mysociety/sayit/install.md

             },
         }

-1. Run syncdb (or migrate) to get the new SayIt models:
+1. Run migrate to get the new SayIt models:

-        ./manage.py syncdb
+        ./manage.py migrate

 1. Add to your project `urls.py`: